stephenyang0215/used_vehicle/README.md

 * Interior
 Color of interior part of car.
 * DriveType
-The drivetrain of a motor vehicle is the group of components that deliver power to the driving wheels.
+The DriveType of a motor vehicle is the group of components that deliver power to the driving wheels.
 * Accident Report
 Inspection of accidents occured on a car.
 * Seating